spjy/spjy.github.io/essays/quality-questions.md

 title: Quality Questions
 image: /images/thinking.jpg
 date: 2020-01-03
-description: Do you find people not answering your questions?
-You may be asking question the incorrect way.
-Let's see how we can fix that.
+description: Are people not answering your questions?
+You may be asking it in the wrong way.
 tags: Questions, Answers, Stack Overflow
 github:
 link: